September 12, 2023

 At its core, the principles and strategy behind effective trading and investing remain the same in any financial market.
 Over the years, traders have found themselves in the same positions over and over again.
 Yes, markets are unpredictable – but certain cycles & situations have a tendency to repeat over time.

 Here we have some of the most famous and enduring trading sayings of all time.
 They’ve worked for traditional investors and can be very useful for both new and experienced crypto traders too.
-If stuck to, and only broken when the situation demands it, these easy-to-remember nuggets of trading wisdom will help you navigate the market and make better trades now and for years to come.
+If stuck to, and only broken when the situation demands it, these trading sayings have been used by investors in various markets and may provide insights for those navigating the crypto space.
 Enjoy!

 It’s about time in the markets, not timing the markets